County of Los Angeles

 The Executive Director shall appoint a Hearing Officer to hear consolidated appeals.
 The Executive Director may appoint a Special Master to hear consolidated appeals in discretionary cases related to examination appeals.

 5.08.
 Disclosure of Other Actions

-A petitioner or his representative must inform the Commission of any action bought before any court, commission or other public body relating to the subject matter of his petition, including the date such action was filed.
+A petitioner or their representative must inform the Commission of any action brought before any court, commission or other public body relating to the subject matter of their petition, including the date such action was filed.
 Such disclosure must accompany the petition.
 If such action is initiated at any stage in the Civil Service Commission proceedings subsequent to the filing of the petition, the petitioner or the petitioner’s representative must inform the Commission immediately, in writing.

 5.09.
 Conduct of Persons at Hearing

 It is improper for any person at a hearing to:

 (a) Insult, intimidate or behave discourteously to the Hearing Officer, any party, any witness or any other person attending the hearing;